carpentries-incubator/docker-introduction/_episodes/02-meet-docker.md

 > - In the top-right of the screen you will see your username {: .callout}

 Once your Docker application is running, open a shell (terminal) window, and run the following command to check that Docker is installed and the command line tools are working correctly.
-I have appended the output that I see on my Mac, but the specific version is unlikely to matter much: it certainly does not have to precisely match mine.
+Below is the output for a Mac version, but the specific version is unlikely to matter much: it does not have to precisely match the one listed below.

 ~~~
 $ docker --version